ORESoftware/hot-reloading-for-the-web-manifesto/README.md

 so that both visual design and rendering logic can be changed rapidly.
 This will lead to faster development iteration on the part of individual developers, on a minute-by-minute basis.
 Unfortunately, despite the advantageous promised by hot-reloading, it is not a facility that is well-known or understood by most web developers.
 Good extended experience with hot-reloading systems is rare, both inside and outside of web development.

 Experience with hot-reloading of code is shared by developers in the following
-areas: (Talk about Erlang, JRebel, process-per-request systems like PHP).
+areas: (Talk about Erlang, JRebel, process-per-request systems like PHP, and any front-end web development systems that had such a thing).

+* If you have had a positive experience with a hot-reloading web-front-end workflow, please feel free to modify the HL-stories.md file with a PR, and add your info to the list of successful/not-so-successful hot-reloading systems.

-Unfortunately, with the modern web front-end changing so often, hot-reloading has been again relegated as secondary none-priority feature.
+Unfortunately, with the modern web front-end changing so often, hot-reloading has been again relegated as a lower-priority feature.
 As authors of this manifesto we feel that hot-reloading is an underrated feature for front-end web development and should be a higher priority.

-## Hot Reloading As We Envision It:
+## Hot Reloading As We Envision It

 ### Here are the requirements of a modern web-front-end hot-reloading system: